Cloth Interactive Transformer for Virtual Try-On: Experiments

 \subsection{Quantitative Evaluation}

-To evaluate our method, we adopt four metrics, i.e. JS, SSIM, LPIPS, and IS.
-JS is to evaluate the quality of the warped mask in the first geometric matching stage with same-pair test samples, which is similar to the IoU metric used in CP-VTON+ but is more convenient for implementation.
-Note that we take cloth masks on person as the reference images.
+To further evaluate the performance of our CIT, we adopt five evaluation metrics, \emph{i.e.}, JS, SSIM, LPIPS, PSNR, IS, FID, and KID for numerical comparison.
+JS is to evaluate the quality of the warped mask in the first geometric matching stage with same-pair test samples, which is equivalent to the IoU metric used in CP-VTON+ but is more convenient for implementation.
+Note that we take cloth masks of the person as a reference image.
 Other metrics are designed to evaluate the performance of the second try-on stage.
-Note that SSIM and LPIPS are also used for same-pair images (retry-on) while only IS is utilized for evaluating the unpaired generated try-on results.
-Besides, numerical results of CP-VTON were computed by us while for CP-VTON+, the results were obtained based on the officially provided checkpoints.